 Ponant instituted a "sail with confidence" strategy in order to create what the company describes as a "hermetic 'COVID-safe' sanitary bubble" for its cruise passengers.
 Before boarding, Ponant requires a health questionnaire as well as a mandatory PCR test, among others.

-Le Jacques Cartier is the newest cruise ship of Ponant and was delivered back in July.
+Le Jacques Cartier is Ponant's newest ship and was delivered back in July.
 She has a passenger capacity of 180 but is now sailing with reduced occupancy due to the COVID-19 pandemic as a preventive measure.

 For more Le Jacques Cartier accidents and incidents see the ship's CruiseMinus page.